 |

-To date Leila has produced two belly dance CDs with her band.
+Leila's dance career has been helped by her print and screen work.
+She was able to reinvest additional funds into choreographies and costumes.
+And you can't beat the "star recognition" factor!
+Now she performs three shows per night, in addition to weddings, and her biggest concern is remaining healthy.
+For a more complete biography of Leila, please visit Lynette's To date Leila has produced three belly dance CDs with her band.
 The first, “Helwa,” has sold well throughout Europe and North America.
 The second "Sukara" was released during her March 2007 tour.
-Her music represents cutting edge dance music as it is heard today in Cairo’s many performance venues.
-Both albums include music for a complete belly dance show and are available for sale on Serpentine.org
+The third, Om al-Dunya, is the music from her 2009 show.
+These albums have cutting edge dance music from today's Cairo performance venues.
+All include music for a complete belly dance show and are available for sale on Serpentine.org

 |